Serenity (2005 film): Themes and cultural allusions

-While the film depicts the Alliance as an all-powerful, authoritarian-style regime, Whedon states it is not so simple.
-"The Alliance isn't some evil empire", he explains, but rather a largely benevolent bureaucratic force.
+While the film depicts the Alliance as an all-powerful, authoritarian regime, Whedon states it is not so simple.
+"The Alliance isn't some evil empire", he explains but rather a largely benevolent bureaucratic force.
 The Alliance's main problem is that it seeks to govern everyone, regardless of whether they desire to belong to the central government or not.
 What the crew of Serenity represent—specifically Mal and his lifestyle—is the idea that people should have the right to make their own decisions, even if those decisions are bad.

 The Operative embodies the Alliance and is, as Whedon describes, the "perfect product of what's wrong with the Alliance".
 He is someone whose motives are to achieve a good end, a "world without sin".
-The Operative believes so strongly in this idea that he willingly compromises his humanity in furtherance of it—as he himself admits, he would have no place in this world.
-In contrast, Mal is, at the movie's beginning, a man who has lost all faith.
-By the movie's ending, Mal has finally come to believe so strongly in something—individual liberty—that he becomes willing to lay down his life to preserve it.
+The Operative believes so strongly in this idea that he willingly compromises his humanity in furtherance of it—as he admits, he would have no place in this world.
+Mal is, at the movie's beginning, a man who has lost all faith.
+By the end, Mal has finally come to believe so strongly in something—individual liberty—that he becomes willing to lay down his life to preserve it.

-Whedon has said that the most important line spoken in the film is when Mal forces the Operative to watch the Miranda footage at the climax of the film, promising him: "I'm going to show you a world without sin".
-Whedon makes the point that a world without sin is a world without choice, and that choice is ultimately what defines humanity.
+Whedon has said that the most important line spoken in the film is when Mal forces the Operative to watch the Miranda footage at the climax of the film, promising him "I'm going to show you a world without sin".
+Whedon makes the point that a world without sin is a world without choice and that choice is ultimately what defines humanity.
 According to Whedon, the planet "Miranda" was named for William Shakespeare's Miranda in The Tempest, who in Act V, scene I says: "O brave new world, / That has such people in't!"
-A spaceship found on the planet Miranda carries the codename "C57D", a reference to the flying saucer in the 1956 film Forbidden Planet.
-The plot to Forbidden Planet is based on The Tempest and, like Serenity, features a character struggling with his subconscious.
-The Alliance had hoped that Miranda would be a new kind of world, filled with peaceful, happy people, and represents the "inane optimism of the Alliance".
+A spaceship found on the planet Miranda carries the code name "C57D", a reference to the flying saucer in the 1956 film Forbidden Planet.
+The plot to Forbidden Planet is based on The Tempest and like Serenity features a character struggling with his subconscious.
+The Alliance had hoped that Miranda would be a new kind of world, filled with peaceful, happy people and represents the "inane optimism of the Alliance".

 The Fruity Oaty Bar commercial shown in the Maidenhead spaceport bar, which carried the subliminal message that triggered River Tam, is partially inspired by Mr. Sparkle, the mascot of a fictional brand of dish-washing detergent, who was featured in The Simpsons episode "In Marge We Trust".
 Whedon mentions in a DVD feature that when the Fruity Oaty Bar commercial was being designed, he constantly asked the animators to redesign it and make it even more bizarre than the previous design, until it arrived at the version presented on screen.